OData/v3ProtocolDocument/OData Atom Format.markdown

 The first parameter of the action MUST be a binding parameter that is bound to the feed or entity on which the action is specified, and MUST NOT be provided as a separate parameter by the client when invoking the action.

 ### 7.1.3.
 The `metadata:title` Attribute ###
-The `metadata:action` element MUST have a `metadata:title` attribute that contains a simple but not necessarily unique name for the action, commonly used by clients to describe the action to a user.
+The `metadata:action` element MUST have a `metadata:title` attribute that contains a human-readable, possibly language-dependent, and not necessarily unique name for the action, commonly used by clients to describe the action to a user.

 # 8. Functions #
 Zero or more functions may be associated with a feed or entry.